 Moving around the city is easy.
 You can take the Rapid KL buses, the GOKL free buses, LRTs, Monorail and taxis.
 Here are the buses that you can take.

-The best way to discover KL is to join the free KL Guided Walk that will take you on a tour to see the heritage, culture and natural surroundings of this city.
+The best way to discover KL is to follow the KL Guided Walk that will enable you to see the heritage, culture and natural surroundings of this city.
+It used to be free guided walks organized by KL Tourism Bureau but has been stopped indefinitely since 1st May 2018.
+We suggest that you DIY or get your travel agents to help you.

 Dataran Merdeka is a historical square as the declaration of independence was done here on 31 Aug 1957.
 A 100 m flag pole that holds the flag of Malaysia can be seen here at all times.